bg bg

 How do dogs benefit from hydrotherapy?

 Canine water therapy brings a whole raft of benefits for dogs, whether it’s relieving the pain of arthritis or helping broken bones to heal.
-It is especially beneficial for dogs that are suffering from torn cruciate ligaments, hip dysplasia, discomfort related to limb amputation, degenerative joint diseases, and those who have recently undergone any form of major surgery.
+It’s especially beneficial for dogs who suffer from torn cruciate ligaments, hip dysplasia, discomfort related to limb amputation, degenerative joint diseases, and those who have recently undergone any form of major surgery.
 A soak in a water pool can also alleviate neurological problems and help with chronic medical conditions such as Cushing’s disease.

 Despite the ubiquity of the doggie paddle, not all canines take to water.
 According to the American Kennel Club breeds like the Bulldog have an especially tough time staying afloat.
 Long-bodied, short-legged breeds like the Dachshund aren’t strong swimmers either.